wagnerfelippe/Data-Engineer/sql/Projetct360.md

 The project is being built on these foundations.
 Soon, I'll upload the necessary options.

-Next Update: July 29th at 16:30 PM
+Next Update: August 01st at 16:30 PM